-On October 26, 2023, the Company entered into a share purchase agreement ("SPA") with Smylers Gold Ltd. ("Smylers") to acquire all of the issued and outstanding shares in Hyde Resources Ltd ("Hyde").
-Hyde is a private New Zealand domiciled company that owns a 100 per-cent interest in the Smylers and Glenpark exploration permits that comprise the Smylers Gold Project.
-Closing of the acquisition is expected to occur during the third quarter of F2024.
+On November 27, 2023 the Company completed the purchase of 100% of the shares of Hyde Resources Limited by issuing 3,500,000 common shares to Smylers Gold Limited.
+Hyde Resources is a private New Zealand domiciled company that owns a 100 per-cent interest in the Smylers and Glenpark exploration permits that comprise the Smylers Gold Project.